GitHub

 Microtransactions in Overwatch 2 are summarized as...

 Overwatch 2 is a free-to-play game.
-The main monetization of the game is the purchase of cosmetics using a premium currency.
+The primary form of monetization is the purchase of cosmetics using various premium currencies.

 Battle Pass